Import Alert 72-07

 - Memantine

+Such evidence may include private laboratory analysis of samples to verify compliance of the article in that the product does not contain antibiotics and/or antivirals.
 A sample consists of three subsamples (at least 100 g per subsample).
 From each subsample, prepare three individual portions using only whole pieces.
 The target weight for a portion is 30 g.
 If the individual piece is less than 30 g, whole pieces can be combined to obtain the lowest possible sample weight meeting a minimum of 30 g.
 If the individual piece is greater than 30 g, use that one piece in its entirety.
 Grind each portion to a powder and store frozen in a whirl-pak or other suitable container until analysis.
 All nine portions should be prepared and tested individually.

-***Removal from Detention without Physical Examination (REMOVE FROM RED LIST:
+Removal from Detention without Physical Examination (REMOVE FROM RED LIST):

 In order to remove a firm's product from the Red List, information should be provided to the Agency to adequately demonstrate that the firm has resolved the conditions that gave rise to the appearance of a violation.
 The purpose of this is so the agency will have confidence that future entries will be in compliance with the FD&C Act.